 This condition is generally caused by having gastric reflux that causes stomach contents to back up into the lower section of the esophagus.
 Over time, this reflux (GERD) irritates the esophagus, causing part of the lining to be replaced with cells that resemble intestinal cells.
 As the condition progresses, these cells become increasingly disordered.
-Long-standing acid reflux disease is common in those who develop Barrett’s Esophagus, which affects about 1 percent of adults in the U.S. Millions of people, 70 percent of adults at some time in their lives, have acid reflux but Barrett’s Esophagus is very rare.
+Long-standing acid reflux disease is common in those who develop Barrett’s Esophagus, which affects about 1 percent of adults in the U.S. Millions of people, 70 percent of adults at some time in their lives, have acid reflux.
+About ten percent of people with GERD will develop Barrett’s Esophagus.

 Patients with Barrett’s Esophagus can go on to develop esophageal cancer, which can be deadly.
 In those with advanced high-grade dysplasia, the risk that the condition will advance to become cancer can be as high as 6 percent a year.